danielvtan/vimdo/readme.md

 - [x] git: update r shortcut message
 - [x] release version 1.1.0
 - [x] git: limit branch list to latest 10
-- [ ] bug: when reading filename readme.md automatically the file saves as todo.md instead of the same filename
+- [x] bug: when reading filename readme.md automatically the file saves as todo.md instead of the same filename
+- [x] display markdown title has project name
 - [ ] git: add git merge shortcut
 - [ ] git: add min branch length check to remove error
 - [ ] git: add custom commit option shortcut
-- [ ] display markdown title has project name
+- [x] hide done on load file
 - [ ] fix bug where you cannnot create a task on first setup
 - [ ] display filename as file name
 - [ ] if there is no file ask to create file